Leann Lavery BACP, E1 (City) & SW4 - Private & Online Therapy

 My fee is £65 per session, though I offer concessions to those on benefits and lower incomes as I believe counselling should be accessible for everyone.
 Please contact me to discuss fees.

-On Tuesday evenings I have some slots available for in person sessions in East London (E1) - the practice is between Shoreditch and the City of London, a 2 minute walk from Shoreditch High Street Overground, and an 8 minute walk to Liverpool Street Station.
+On Tuesday afternoons I have slots available for in person sessions at 3.30pm or 4.30pm in East London (E1).
+The practice is between Shoreditch and the City of London, a 2 minute walk from Shoreditch High Street Overground, and an 8 minute walk to Liverpool Street Station.
+My evening slots are currently full.

 I offer face-to-face sessions on Monday evenings in practice in Clapham which is a 10 minute walk to Clapham South Tube, and close to Clapham Common and Balham, serving the surrounding area in South West London.
 These slots are currently full.

-I have evenings and some weekday slots available for online counselling via Skype.
+I daily weekday slots available for online counselling via Skype on Mondays and Tuesday mornings (UK time).

 - Concessions for students, those on lower income or benefits;